dfilaretti/WeirdDrums/README.md

 * [gabba](http://danielefilaretti.com/downloads/misc/LittleTeknoDrummer-examples/gabba.mp3)
 * [tek](http://danielefilaretti.com/downloads/misc/LittleTeknoDrummer-examples/tek.mp3)

+## Binaries

+Coming soon!

-## Builds
+## How to build

-Coming soon! (in the meanwhile... build it yourself, or drop me a line if need help!)
+There are no external dependencies apart from the JUCE framework.
+You should be able to build the project using the usual JUCE/projucer workflow (i.e. open the `.jucer` files with the Projucer and take it from there).

+At some point I will update this `README` with more detailed instructions.
+In the meanwhile, please feel free to drop me a line if you have trouble building.

 ## Architecture / how to use